RiteshTiwari-2003/react-router-website/README.md

 # navigation using useNaviagte hook;
 some time you want to navigate with different different page without any Link and navLink but with program

+# what is route parameters and how to use it ?
+route parameters are values that are dynamically added into page url, ecommerce website are great example of route parameter